 Already applied to us?

-- Review and accept your offer as soon as you receive it.
-Conditional offer means there's at least one requirement you need to meet before you can be sure of a place on the course.
-The most common examples of conditions for international students are English language, providing qualification documents and / or making a payment of £3,000 (this is called the advanced payment or sometimes the deposit).
-You can now apply for one of our international scholarships and join our social media groups to start networking.
+Step 1: Review and accept your offer as soon as you receive it.
+'Conditional' offer means there's at least one requirement you must meet before you can be sure of a place on the course.
+Examples of conditions for international students include English language, providing qualification documents and / or making an advanced payment of £3,000.

-- It's really important to upload any documents to support your conditions as soon as you have them through the My Documents section of the NTU application portal or UCAS website.
-These include qualification transcripts / certificates from your home school / university which show your grades (including your language test certificate, e.g. IELTS).
-We can't give you a CAS (Certificate of Acceptance for Studies) statement until you have met all your conditions and have uploaded all the necessary documents to support them.
+Step 3: Upload your documents (transcripts, certificates, IELTS etc) as soon as you can through the My Documents section of the NTU application portal (UCAS applicants can send these by email).
+We can't give you a CAS (Certificate of Acceptance for Studies) number until you have met all your conditions and have uploaded documents to support them.

-- Usually the final condition you need to meet is to make an advanced payment of £3,000 and upload a copy of your passport.
-When we've received payment and all your supporting documents we'll make your offer "unconditional" which means you have a confirmed place on the course.
+Step 5: Make an advanced payment of £3,000 and upload a copy of your passport on the portal (UCAS applicants can send it by email).
+When we've received payment and all your supporting documents we'll make your offer 'unconditional' which means you have a confirmed place on the course.

 Step 7: For your visa application you must show that you have enough money to study in the UK so prepare for this.